aarongustafson/pwa-widgets/README.md

 There are a few special `WidgetEvent` `action` types to consider as well.

-* "WidgetInstall" - Executed when a Widget Host is requesting installation of a widget.
+* "WidgetInstall" - Executed when a <a href="#dfn-widget-host">Widget Host</a> is requesting installation of a widget.
-* "WidgetUninstall" - Executed when a Widget Host is requesting un-installation of a widget.
+* "WidgetUninstall" - Executed when a <a href="#dfn-widget-host">Widget Host</a> is requesting un-installation of a widget.
 * "WidgetSave" - Executed when a Widget has settings and the user saves the settings for a specific `WidgetInstance`.
-* "WidgetResume" - Executed when a Widget Host is switching from its inactive to active state.
+* "WidgetResume" - Executed when a <a href="#dfn-widget-host">Widget Host</a> is switching from its inactive to active state.

 <p id="install">Here is the flow for install:</p>